-Decisions are issued in two forms: as full opinions, which are published in the volumes of the court reporter and as “unpublished” decisions that are also referred to as 1:28s, after the Massachusetts Appeals Court Rule that describes them.
+Decisions are issued in two forms: as full opinions, which are published in the volumes of the court reporter and as “unpublished” decisions that are also referred to as 1:28s, after the former Massachusetts Appeals Court rule that described them.
+See M.A.C.
+Rule 23.0.
 These unpublished decisions are noted in the court reporter but the full text is not “published” there.
 Even though they are not published, they are legitimate decisions of the court.

-Whether a decision is issued as a full opinion or a 1:28 does not affect a party’s right to file a petition for rehearing or seek further appellate review if they contest the decision.
+Whether a decision is issued as a full opinion or a 1:28 does not affect a party’s right to file a motion for reconsideration or modification of decision or to seek further appellate review if they contest the decision.

 Appeals Court full opinions and 1:28 decisions are available online at no charge through the Reporter’s Office, with some exceptions.

 Issuance or Stay of the Decision of the Appellate Court and Entry of Judgment in the Lower Court

 The Appeals Court's "decision" is the court’s written opinion, memorandum and order pursuant to M.A.C.
 Rule 23.0, or other final adjudicative order in the case.
 Mass.
 R. App.
 P. 1(c).
 This is to be contrasted with the "rescript," which is the appellate court’s order, direction, or mandate to the lower court disposing of the appeal.
 Mass.
 R. App.
 P. 1(c).

 The decision is first released to the parties and the public on the day that it is entered on the Appeals Court's docket.
 In most instances and barring a stay, the rescript then issues to the lower court 28 days after the rescript was released to the parties and the public.
 Mass.
 R. App.
 P. 23(b).